 Mr. Robert J. Wild, Secretary

-Chair – Rev. Elena Larssen (Class of 2024) is currently Minister for Volunteer Engagement for the National Ministries of the United Church of Christ.
-Prior to her appointment as Chair, beginning in 2010, she served as Vice Chair of UCBMA.
-She is also a founding member of the Steering Committee for the Next Generation Leadership Initiative (NGLI).
+Chair – Rev. Elena Larssen (Class of 2024) is the Chair of the Board of Directors of the United Church Board for Ministerial Assistance (UCBMA), an affiliated ministry of the United Church of Christ and an affiliate of the Pension Boards.
+Rev. Larssen is the Generosity Officer for the Mid-Atlantic Region on behalf of the National Ministries of the UCC.
+Before being appointed UCBMA Chair, she served as Vice Chair of UCBMA beginning in 2010.
+She is also a founding member of the Steering Committee for the Next Generation Leadership Initiative.

-She has served on several boards, including the Downtown Associated Youth Services and Urban Community Outreach, a community-based center for the unhoused (both in Long Beach, CA).
-She is a founding member of the UCC’s Antoinette Brown Society and Working Group, and has served on the Committee on Ministry Ethics Committees for the Northern California-Nevada Conference and the Southern California Nevada Conference.
-She was Founding Co-chair of the 2030 Clergy Network, a network to strengthen, sustain, and mobilize UCC ordained ministers who are in their 20s and 30s.
+Rev. Larssen has served on several boards, including the Downtown Associated Youth Services and Urban Community Outreach, a church-based center for the unhoused (both in Long Beach, CA).
+She is a founding member of the UCC’s Antoinette Brown Society and Working Group.
+She has served on the Committee on Ministry Ethics Committees for the Northern California-Nevada and Southern California-Nevada Conferences.
+She was Founding Co-chair of the 2030 Clergy Network, a network to strengthen, sustain, and mobilize UCCordained ministers in their 20s and 30s.

-Rev. Larssen is currently a doctoral candidate at the Pacific School of Religion in Berkeley CA, where she holds a Master of Divinity.
-She received a Bachelor of Arts degree in Literature from the University of California in Santa Cruz, CA.
+Rev. Larssen is a doctoral candidate at the Pacific School of Religion in Berkeley, CA, where she holds a Master of Divinity.
+She is a graduate of the University of California in Santa Cruz, CA (BA in Literature).

-Rev. Larssen is married to Rev. Mark Pettis, Ecumenical and Interfaith Relations Manager of at United Church of Christ.
-They have an elementary-aged son and a basset hound.
+Rev. Larssen is married to Rev. Mark Pettis, Ecumenical and Interfaith Relations Minister of the UCC.
+They have an elementary school-aged son and a basset hound.

 Vice Chair – Ms. Marguerite Boslaugh, CFA, FSA (Class of 2025) has worked for Connecticut General Life Insurance Company/CIGNA for more than 40 years.
 As a member and then graduate of Cigna's Actuarial Executive Development program, she held various positions in Connecticut General/Cigna’s individual insurance, group pensions, corporate actuarial, and health and dental insurance operations between 1975 and 1994.
 In 1994, she moved to Cigna Investment Management, working in the Portfolio Management area.
 Thereafter, she was named Investment Managing Director for $16 billion in total assets.
 She retired in 2012; however, she continues to work in Cigna Investment Management through its Encore program.